awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 ## Unsafe Content<a name="how-it-works-moderation-intro"></a>

-Amazon Rekognition can analyze images and stored videos for explicit or suggestive adult content\.
+Amazon Rekognition can analyze images and stored videos for adult and violent content\.
 For more information, see [Detecting Unsafe Content](moderation.md)\.

 To detect unsafe images, use [DetectModerationLabels](API_DetectModerationLabels.md)\.
 To detect unsafe stored videos, use [StartContentModeration](API_StartContentModeration.md)\.